jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/Monster Codex/Svathurim.md

 RacialMods: +8 Acrobatics when jumping
 Languages: Common, Giant
 SQ: skyrunner, undersized weapons
+SpecialAbilities:
+  Natural Jouster (Ex): >
+    A svathurim can wield a lance one-handed as if it were mounted, and it deals double damage with a lance while charging.
+  Skyrunner (Su): >
-SpecialAbilities: Natural Jouster (Ex) A svathurim can wield a lance one-handed as if it were mounted, and it deals double damage with a lance while charging.
-Skyrunner (Su) When charging, running, or taking a double move, a svathurim can stride across open air as if it were using air walk.
+    When charging, running, or taking a double move, a svathurim can stride across open air as if it were using air walk.
 This movement is very taxing; a svathurim must succeed at a DC 14 Constitution check at the end of each round it uses this ability or become fatigued for 1 minute.
 This DC increases by 2 for each round after the first.
 Returning to the ground resets the DC to 14, but doesn't negate any ongoing fatigue or exhaustion.
 A svathurim cannot trample when using this ability.
+  Thunderous Trample (Su): >
-Thunderous Trample (Su) Any creature damaged by a svathurim's trample attack must succeed at a DC 22 Fortitude save or be deafened for 1 minute.
+    Any creature damaged by a svathurim's trample attack must succeed at a DC 22 Fortitude save or be deafened for 1 minute.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: